-Let’s go back to that deserted island question scenario.
-If you were alone on a deserted island, I think it’s safe to say that you probably wouldn’t care about a 24-carat emerald cut diamond ring that would garner adulation and validation from your tribe.
+Let’s go back to that deserted island scenario.
+If you were alone on a deserted island, I think it would be pretty safe to say that you probably wouldn’t care about a 24-carat emerald cut diamond ring that would garner adulation and validation from your tribe.
 Instead, you’d care much more about finding ways to help you pass the time and defeat boredom.

 An effective way to approach marketing is by getting to the core of primality.
 The fact of the matter is that man only really yearns for three things: acceptance from others/companionship (validation), excitement (exhilaration), and security.

 Which brings us to the final reason that consumers purchase products—alleviation.